 Our Media Center provides an environment for children to pursue individual interests and projects, either as a result and extension of classroom activities, or on the student’s initiative.
 The Media Center contains a variety of learning materials, including CDs, videos, and magazines, as well as over 13,000 books.
-A certified library media specialist is available to assist students in locating and using information, and in selecting recreational reading materials.
-In addition, students in Preschool 4's to 5th Grade visit the library weekly.
-All library materials circulate for two weeks.
+Our certified media specialist helps students with locating and using information, and in selecting recreational reading materials.

-Every year, students become increasingly more independent, more creative, and more productive in how they work with and apply technology to their assignments.
-Students at St. John Lutheran School have access to a variety of technological tools and applications, as we work toward our goal of integrating technology and applications seamlessly into our curriculum, standards, and teaching practices.
-St. John has developed a comprehensive technology plan and continually looks to make improvements to the program as well as to the equipment used for the education of all of our students.
+Students at St. John Lutheran School have access to a variety of technological tools and applications, with our ongoing goal of integrating technology and applications seamlessly into our curriculum, standards, and teaching practices.
+St. John has developed a comprehensive technology plan and continually makes mprovements to the program as well as to the equipment used for the education of all of our students.

 Most technology skills are taught and developed in the context of the classroom learning environment.
 Students learn the skills they need as they are used in the learning process.
 Students work with a wide range of applications to write, collect, analyze, create, and synthesize information in all media forms.
 Remaining skills, such as use of technology for collaboration, communication, and creative expression, are integrated throughout the content areas.